akhileshpnn/SubPB-mechanism/README.md

 Contains two folders.

 1. One-dimensional projection models:
-Recalcuates evolution of state-space tracjectories with quasi-potential landscapes and their projections in Figs 1 and 2 (including corresponding supplementary figures) of the paper.
+Recalcuates evolution of state-space tracjectories with quasi-potential landscapes and their projections in Figs 1 and 2 (including their supplementary figures) of the paper.

 ```python
 # file 'main.py' has class Model1D that has all attributes for integrating the system, estimating quasi-potential landscape and plotting them.